Krystyna Skarbek

-Maria Krystyna Janina Skarbek, (/pl/, /krɪstiːnə skɑːrbɛk/; 1 May 1908 (Note: Perhaps appropriately for a secret agent, the deceptions and confusions that surround Christine's life start with her birth....
+Maria Krystyna Janina Skarbek, (/pl/, /krɪstiːnə skɑːrbɛk/; 1 May 1908 (Note: The deceptions and confusions that surround Christine's life start with her birth....
 In fact [she] arrived in the world on Friday 1 May 1908.)
 (Note: In January 1941, when Britain's ambassador to Budapest, Sir Owen O'Malley, produced passports in false names for Skarbek and her partner Andrzej Kowerski, the two Poles chose the names "Christine Granville" and "Andrew Kennedy".
 Skarbek "took the opportunity to knock seven years off her age.
 From then on [she] would always give 1915 as her birth year.) – 15 June 1952), also known as Christine Granville, was a Polish agent of the British Special Operations Executive (SOE) during the Second World War.
 She became celebrated for her daring exploits in intelligence and irregular-warfare missions in Nazi-occupied Poland and France.
-Journalist Alistair Horne, who described himself in 2012 as one of the few people still alive who had known Skarbek, called her the "bravest of the brave."
-Spymaster Vera Atkins of the SOE described Skarbek as "very brave, very attractive, but a loner and a law unto herself."
+Journalist Alistair Horne, who described himself in 2012 as one of the few people still alive who had known Skarbek, called her the "bravest of the brave".
+Spymaster Vera Atkins of the SOE described Skarbek as "very brave, very attractive, but a loner and a law unto herself".

 She became a British agent months before the SOE was founded in July 1940.
-She was the first female agent of the British to serve in the field and the longest-serving of all Britain's wartime women agents.
+She was the first female agent of the British to serve in the field, and the longest-serving of all Britain's wartime women agents.
 Her resourcefulness and success have been credited with influencing the organisation's decision to recruit more women as agents in Nazi-occupied countries.
 In 1941 she began using the alias Christine Granville, a name she legally adopted upon naturalisation as a British subject in December 1946.

 Skarbek's most famous exploit was securing the release of SOE agents Francis Cammaerts and Xan Fielding from a German prison hours before they were to be executed.
-She did so by meeting (at great personal risk) with the Gestapo commander in Digne-les-Bains, France, telling him she was a British agent, and persuading him with threats, lies, and a two million franc bribe to release the SOE agents.
+She did so by meeting (at great personal risk) with the Gestapo commander in Digne-les-Bains, France, telling him she was a British agent, and persuading him with threats, lies, and a two million franc bribe to release them.
 The event is fictionalised in the last episode of the British television show Wish Me Luck.

 Skarbek is often characterised in terms such as Britain's "most glamorous spy" or "Churchill's favourite spy".
 She was stabbed to death in 1952 in London by an obsessed and spurned suitor who was subsequently hanged.